danceoval/pairSum/pairSum.md

 ## Performance analysis

-### Time Complexity: __O(n)__
+### Time Complexity: __O(N)__
   - In the worst case, when there is no pair that adds up to the sum, the while loop will visit all the elements in the array only once.

 ### Space Complexity: __O(1)__
 - The memory needed doesn't increase based on the size of the input.

 # Possible Extended Question
-How to create a solution where the time complexity is the same as in the optimized solution above, but the integers are not sorted?
+The brute for solution works for non sorted ingeters, but the optmized solution doesn't.
+How can we create a solution where the time complexity is the same one as in the optimized solution, but the integers are not sorted?

 ## Examples